LuukSuurmeijer/nn_project_2021/README.md

 ### Model

-TO-DO: We want to add a second class for an LSTM

-`Model.py` initializes the models used for training.
-There are either `RNNTagger` or ??? available.
+`Model.py` contains the method to initialize the model used for training.
+There are either a simple RNN model or a LSTM model available.

-Shoud we describe the models here or is this part of the report?

 ### Training